 In the ordinary course of business, the Corporation and its subsidiaries are subject to various legal proceedings, actions and claims from customers, suppliers, regulators and other parties.
+The outcome of outstanding, pending or future proceedings cannot be predicted with certainty and could materially adversely affect the Corporation.
 As at the date hereof, the Corporation believes that none of these legal proceedings, actions and claims from customers, suppliers, regulators and other parties in which it is currently involved or has been involved since the beginning of the most recently completed financial year, would be expected to have a material adverse effect on the Corporation.
 On an ongoing basis, the Corporation and its subsidiaries assess the likelihood of any adverse judgments or outcomes as well as potential ranges of probable costs and losses.
 A determination of the provision required, if any, for these contingencies is made after an analysis of each individual issue.
 The provision may change in the future due to new developments in each matter or changes in approach, such as a change in settlement strategy.
 If damages were awarded under these actions, the Corporation and its subsidiaries would make a claim under any liability or other insurance policies, to the extent applicable, subject to such claim not being disputed by the insurers.